higty/higlabo/Net9/HigLabo.OpenAI/Document/README.md

 ﻿Release note
-2024-03-17 Assistant stream api supported.
+2025-05-26 Response api and tools supported.

 You can see sample code with latest library at https://github.com/higty/higlabo/blob/master/Net9/HigLabo.OpenAI.SampleConsoleApp/OpenAIPlayground.cs

 See article.
 Sometimes, it will be out of date. https://www.codeproject.com/Articles/5372480/Csharp-OpenAI-library-that-support-Assistants-API